 JPL is proud of its long record of mutually beneficial partnerships with universities and continually seeks to work with faculty and the next generation of scientists and engineers to ensure JPL's continuing successful contribution to NASA's missions.
 To this end, JPL invests NASA funds in several programs to support and cultivate collaborations.
 JPL also supports a wide variety of student, faculty, and post-doctoral programs.
 The key JPL opportunities and offices relevant to our strategic university partners are summarized below.

 The Strategic University Partnership Program supports collaborative research and educational activities via an annual Call for Proposals.
 Proposals must include participation by one or more of JPL's Strategic University Partners.
-The research and educational awards are for up to $100K and $25K for one year, with renewal proposals encouraged to allow for the continuity of graduate student research for up to two years.
 Summer internships at JPL for students can be linked to the research awards.

 The Center for Academic Partnerships

 Collaborative proposals typically originate from grass-roots discussions and individual contacts.
 But how do you initiative such a relationship without some knowledge of an organization and the individuals within?
 The Center for Academic Partnerships was initiated by JPL in 2009 to catalyze research partnerships between JPL and the academic community.
 To this end, CAP supports, among other activities, visits by faculty and students to JPL (and vice versa) for the purpose of stimulating future collaborations.
 For more information, please contact Cinzia Zuffada

 JPL supports a very wide range of student programs from K-12 through higher education.
 You are invited to explore JPL's Education Gateway

 to learn about the numerous undergraduate, graduate, and faculty programs that are offered.